bechdelscript/bechdelscript/README.md

 For these three steps, we have iterated from basic to elaborate methods to improve their performance.
 By default, the more elaborate methods are applied when running the code.
 The user can however choose to downgrade to the naive methods by updating the `used_methods`parameters in the [parameters file](back_end/parameters.yaml).
 More specifically, the user can :
 - Choose a gender prediction method, between :
-    - Name classification (`classify`): using a Machine Learning Classification approach, this method predicts the character's gender based on their name.
+    - Name classification (`classify`): using a Machine Learning Classification approach (Naïve Bayes), this method predicts the character's gender based on their name.
     - Naive narrative (`narrative`): this method counts the pronouns used in narrative paragraphs the character is quoted in, and predicts their gender based on the most frequent pronouns.
     - Neural Co-reference (`coref`): this method used the [neuralcoref](https://github.com/huggingface/neuralcoref) module, which uses the NLP Library [SpaCy](https://spacy.io) to apply co-reference method to associate pronouns with the person they are referring to.
 - Choose the parsing method, between :